stephenslab/mashr/README.md

 ## Quick Start

-1. Following the setup instructions below.
+1. Follow the setup instructions below.

-2. See the [Introductory Vignette](vignette/mash_intro.html) for an introduction.
+2. See the [Introductory Vignette](docs/intro_mash.html) for an introduction to mashr.

 ## Setup